 A brush's width is different from the width of the paint stroke that the brush makes.
 The actual width of the stroke varies according to the amount of pressure used, the angle at which the brush is held, the media used, and the flexibility of the brush hair.

 The brush stroke will vary depending on how you hold your brushes too.
-Holding your brush close to the ferrule gives you most control, great for painting details; holding near the end gives you lose strokes.
+Holding your brush close to the ferrule gives you the most control, great for painting details; holding near the end gives you lose strokes.

-Material – Nylon brushes are best to lay flat paint areas, while natural bristles give a more uneven texture.
+Nylon brushes are best to lay flat paint areas, while natural bristles give a more uneven texture.

-Types of Artist Brushes
+Shapes of Artist Brushes

-Fan– with fan-shaped bristles, they come in many sizes and thicknesses, and they are great for painting grasses, tree limbs, bushes, blending cloudy skies, and highlights.
+- Fan: Fan-shaped bristles come in many sizes and thicknesses, and they are great for painting grasses, tree limbs, bushes, blending cloudy skies, and highlights.
 Natural hair is more suitable for soft blending and synthetic works well for textural effects.

-Slanted– the bristles are angled; good if you are painting on an easel and give you better control than flat brushes doing thinner lines and also large.
+- Slanted: The bristles are angled; good if you are painting on an easel and give you better control than flat brushes doing thinner lines and also large.

-Round– has a round ferrule and round or pointed tip, and it’s available in a wide variety of sizes.
+- Round: Has a round ferrule and round or pointed tip, and it’s available in a wide variety of sizes.
 Rounds are useful for details and lines or edges, small ones are great for finishing touches.
 Round brushes blend very softly, especially the softer bristles.

-Rigger or Liner– thin and with long bristles, great tool for painting lines or text.
+- Rigger or Liner: Thin and with long bristles, great tool for painting lines or text.

-Filbert – fuller in shape than flats, with rounded ends that make soft strokes, filberts are good for blending.
+- Filbert: Fuller in shape than flats, with rounded ends that make soft strokes, filberts are good for blending.
 After you block the paint in with flats, you can blend with filberts.

-Square Wash – can produce a variety of shapes and widths.
+- Square Wash: Can produce a variety of shapes and widths.
 Often has a short handle.

-Oval Wash – has rounded edges, flat ferrule and comes in many sizes.
+- Oval Wash: Has rounded edges, flat ferrule and comes in many sizes.
 Useful for laying large areas of color, wetting the surface, or absorbing excess media.

-Stencil brushes - they usually have short handles and thick stiff bristles, all of the same length, and mounted on a round ferrule.
+- Stencil brushes: They usually have short handles and thick stiff bristles, all of the same length, and mounted on a round ferrule.

-Household brushes – are handy for covering large areas quickly and laying colored grounds.
+- Household brushes: Are handy for covering large areas quickly and laying colored grounds.
 They are inexpensive but will last only for a couple of paintings before the hair will start to fall out or get ruined.

-Palette knives – have a wooden handle and a metal or plastic blade.
+- Palette knives: Have a wooden handle and a metal or plastic blade.
 They may be straight or angular, great for mixing paint on the palette.
 When you are mixing paint with your palette knife, work from all sides.
 Think of it like mixing cement or cake frosting.
 Keep working it until the paint is smooth and has an even consistency.